Changissnz/selfinterest/README.md

 Matters of aesthetic preferences and wanted experiences are also acclimative by self-interest.
 A plausible theory for this is because human perception and judgment greatly take into account the expected and the actual.
-The actualities surrounding a human being demand their response in some form, and expectations can well be relegated to the realm of motives instead of the objectives of self-interest, which are typically designed for non-null possibilities.
+The actualities surrounding a human being demand their response in some form, and their expectations can well be relegated to the realm of motives instead of the objectives of self-interest, which are typically designed for non-null possibilities.
+Human beings can find the comfort of peace in their experiences so long as they continue to live.
+For example, funeral events that honor the dead are rife with upset or solemn people.
+But eventually, every single attendant of healthy mentality moves on in some way, and remembrances of that dead one is frequently phrased as them "living on in the heart".
+In other words, there is acclimation to that death, hence the upset feelings right after the event were neutralized to regain the comfort of peace and stability to move on from that.